Rigshospitalet-KFNM/DicomNode/tutorials/CreatePipeline.md

     return data_series
 ```

-The addition between two blue print are not a commutative operator, because of how tag collision is handled.
+The addition between two blue print are not a commutative operator, ie: `blueprint_1 + blueprint_2 != blueprint_2 + blueprint_1` because of how tag collision is handled.
 The Tags of the second blueprint is dominant.
 Each addition does produce a new object.